Alleged $1.5m Fraud: Court Rejects Investment Firm Boss’ Bail, Orders Accelerated Trial

 Wale Igbintade

-Justice Mojisola Dada of the Special Offences Court sitting in Ikeja, Lagos, has dismissed the preliminary objections and bail application filed by the Managing Director of Intermediate Investment Holdings Limited, Ufoma Joseph Immanuel, in connection with an alleged $1.5 million fraud.
+Justice Mojisola Dada of the Special Offences Court sitting in Ikeja has dismissed the preliminary objections and bail application filed by Managing Director of Intermediate Investment Holdings Limited, Ufoma Joseph Immanuel, in connection with an alleged $1.5 million fraud.

-The Economic and Financial Crimes Commission (EFCC) had on March 11, 2026, arraigned Immanuel and his company, Intermediate Investment Holdings Limited, on a two-count charge bordering on obtaining by false pretence and forgery involving $1.5 million.
+Economic and Financial Crimes Commission (EFCC) had on March 11, 2026 arraigned Immanuel and his company, Intermediate Investment Holdings Limited, on a two-count charge bordering on obtaining by false pretence and forgery involving $1.5 million.

 According to the prosecution, the alleged offences contravene provisions of the Advance Fee Fraud and Other Fraud Related Offences Act, 2006, and the Criminal Law of Lagos State, 2015.